gilbarbara/react-joyride/README.md

 **Read the [docs](https://docs.react-joyride.com/)**

-Talk about it in on the [Discussion board](https://github.com/gilbarbara/react-joyride/discussions)
+Talk about it on the [Discussions board](https://github.com/gilbarbara/react-joyride/discussions).

 ## Setup